 Individuals are often aware that their compulsive behaviours are excessive, irrational, and time-consuming, but often do not seek help until late in their disease, at which point signs and symptoms have become chronic .

 Compulsive hand washing is diagnosed and identified after taking a careful and thorough history and clinical examination.
 Patients should be approached tactfully and supportively.

-Clinical manifestations of compulsive hand washing may appear similar to or have co-existing dermatological conditions including:
+The clinical manifestations of compulsive hand washing may appear similar to the following dermatological conditions (or these may be coexisting) including:

-The main distinguishing feature of compulsive hand washing is the psychological component of obsessive thoughts and fears, with compulsive behaviours of repetitive hand washing affecting the individual’s daily life and quality of living.
+The main distinguishing feature of compulsive hand washing is the psychological component of obsessive thoughts and fears, with compulsive behaviours of repetitive hand washing that affect the individual’s daily life and quality of living.

 The management of compulsive hand washing and OCD consists of a multi-faceted approach.

-First-line treatment is selective serotonin reuptake inhibitors such as fluoxetine, sertraline, and paroxetine for at least a period of 3 months [3,4].
+First-line treatment is selective SSRIs such as fluoxetine, sertraline, and paroxetine for at least a period of 3 months [3,4].

-Psychological therapies are based on cognitive behavioural therapy (CBT) with exposure and response prevention (ERP).
-The individual works with the therapist to acknowledge their condition and face their fear and obsessive thoughts or feelings without neutralising them with their compulsive behaviours.
-This is often guided in a stepwise and personalised manner and using methods such as distraction techniques [3,4].
+Psychological therapies are based on cognitive behavioural therapy, with exposure and response prevention.
+The individual works with the therapist to acknowledge their condition and face their fears and obsessive thoughts or feelings, without neutralising them with their compulsive behaviours.
+This is often guided in a step-by-step and personalised manner and using methods such as distraction techniques [3,4].

 Counselling and OCD support groups may be helpful.